dotnet/vscode-csharp/README.md

 A series of GitHub Action workflows are run to apply the patches and build the release.

 1. apply-patches.yml:
-    - first it merges changes from the official C# extension upstream
+    - first it fetches and checkouts the current state of the main branch from the official C# extension upstream
     - then it runs `___patching/_patcher.sh` which runs any `.sh` files in the `___patching/_patches` directory - these are how patches are applied
     - it is run whenever pushing to main, or at midnight every night
     - it won't run if it doesnt detect any changes upstream, or if the last `ci-build.yml` failed
     - to force it to run push a commit with `[force-ci]` in its message
 2. ci-build.yml: this installs all dependencies and builds the `.vsix` files for each platform
-3. ci-release.yml: this creates a github release and uploads the `.vsix` files from the previous workflow to it - it will also eventually upload them to Open VSX
+3. ci-release.yml: this creates a github release and uploads the `.vsix` files from the previous workflow to it, then it publishes it to Open VSX

 ###### Other notes